Love Unseen Beneath the Clear Night Sky: Drama

 A live-action television drama adaptation was announced on November 14, 2025.
-It will be produced by Storyboard, in cooperation with Tohokushinsha Film, and directed by Ryōma Kosasa and Takeshi Matsuura, with Kento Gotō and Tomiyasu Mihiro writing the screenplay, and Shunya Watanabe composing the music.
-The series is set to premiere on MBS' Drama Tokku programming block on December 11, 2025.
+It is produced by Storyboard, in cooperation with Tohokushinsha Film, and directed by Ryōma Kosasa and Takeshi Matsuura, with Kento Gotō and Tomiyasu Mihiro writing the screenplay, and Shunya Watanabe composing the music.
+The series aired from December 11, 2025, to February 5, 2026, on MBS's Drama Tokku programming block.
+The opening theme song is "Kesō Uta" (懸想歌), performed by Ren, while the ending theme song is "You", performed by Sarasa.